- Home >

 - Prepare and forward agendas for meetings.

-- Book committee meeting venues.
+- Book committee meeting venues when required.

 - Prepare AGM minutes and forward notices to members for AGM.